rhinopotamus/rhinopotamus.github.io/_posts/2020-03-04-sourdough-pizza-dough.md

 Bake hot - like at least 475°F. These freeze well if you par-bake them, and the dough will keep in the refrigerator for a couple of days (but beware of off-gassing!).

-EDIT: I've found that the dough behaves much nicer if you let it ferment in the refrigerator overnight.
+EDIT: I've found that the dough behaves much nicer if you let it ferment in the refrigerator at least overnight.
 So, make the dough the day before you want pizza.